bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 **Is store credit supported?**

-Yes, the Payments API supports store credit usage under a few conditions.
-The store credit payment method is only available for an order when transacting in the store's default currency and when the shopper has an available store credit balance.
-Store credit is **not** available for orders created by guest shoppers.
+Yes, the Payments API supports the store credit payment method under the following conditions:
+- The shopper is transacting in the store's default currency.
+- The shopper has a positive store credit balance.

+Store credit is _not_ available for orders created by guest shoppers.

 **Are gift certificates supported?**